milesgranger/flaco/README.md

      but uses `f64` for now; potentially loosing precision.
 Note, this is exactly what `pandas.read_sql` does.
 - ❗ Might not handle all or custom arbitrary PostgreSQL types.
-If you encounter such types, either convert them if they are custom, or open an issue if a standard type is not supported.
+If you encounter such types, either convert them to a supported type like text/json/jsonb (ie `select my_field::text ...`), or open an issue if a standard type is not supported.